yangfangs/physpetools/docs/docs/usage.md

 **--fasttree**

   Reconstruct phylogenetic tree by FastTree.

 **--fasttree_p**

-    Set more detail RAxML parameters.More options about clustalw please to see `FastTree <http://www.microbesonline.org/fasttree/>`_.
+  Set more detail RAxML parameters.More options about clustalw please to see [FastTree](http://www.microbesonline.org/fasttree/).

 ##  build